spinscale/katamari/README.md

-# Katamari (塊)

-Asynchronous Middleware Framework with JRuby and Netty
+# Katamari (塊) Asynchronous Middleware Framework

-# Why?

-We just have one middleware framework in Ruby, Rack.
-But it's not mean to be used with asynchronous librairies, so it has limits (see http://blog.plataformatec.com.br/2012/06/why-your-web-framework-should-not-adopt-rack-api).

-Katamari is a new middleware framework with asynchrony in mind.
-It is based on the awesome Netty library (http://netty.io) but could be ported to Celluloid or EventMachine some time in the future.
+Rack unified web development in Ruby.
+It has helped us well but its simplistic API is limiting features such as streaming.
+[Rails 4.0 has worked around these limits but it's not perfect](http://blog.plataformatec.com.br/2012/06/why-your-web-framework-should-not-adopt-rack-api).
+Katamari aims to create a new middleware framework with asynchrony in its core, using [Netty](http://netty.io) to achieve great scalability.

+WSGI in Python and Ring in Clojure share more or less the same specification than Rack.
+Since Katamari is based on the JVM, it could be used in Jython or Clojure, but there still need some work.

-# Run (with JRuby 1.7.x)
+# Run (JRuby 1.7.x required)

 Run the examples: